Christian Arroyo Player Props: Red Sox vs. Tigers

 Tigers Pitching Rankings

-- The 6.3 strikeouts per nine innings put together by the Tigers pitching staff ranks last in MLB.
+- The Tigers pitching staff ranks last in the league with a collective 5.9 strikeouts per nine innings.

-- The Tigers' 6.20 team ERA ranks 27th among all MLB pitching staffs.
+- The Tigers have the 29th-ranked team ERA among all league pitching staffs (7.20).

-- Tigers pitchers combine to allow 11 total home runs at a rate of 1.6 per game (to rank 22nd in the league).
+- Tigers pitchers combine to allow the fifth-most home runs in baseball (15 total, 1.9 per game).

-- Wentz (0-1) pitches for the Tigers to make his second start this season.
+- The Tigers are sending Boyd (0-0) to the mound to make his second start of the season.

-- In his last time out on Sunday, the lefty tossed 5 1/3 innings against the Tampa Bay Rays, allowing three earned runs while surrendering four hits.
+- The left-hander last pitched on Tuesday against the Houston Astros, when he threw 4 1/3 innings, allowing two earned runs while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.